Easy to Difficult Bible Trivia Quiz

 -

-What book in the Bible is also known as the Apocalypse?
+What book in the Bible reveals details about the Apocalypse?

 a.
 Exodus.